joshpetit/reference_parser/README.md

 ------

 ### Chapters
-For this example we will use
+For this example, we will use
 ```dart
 ref = parseReference("James 5 is a chapter");
 ```